kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/google-gke.md

 The simplest way to provision a cluster on Google Cloud Platform is via Google Kubernetes Engine.

-As a prerequisit, please install and authenticate the `gcloud` command line tool.
-Instructions can be found here.
+As a prerequisite, please install and authenticate the `gcloud` command line tool.
+Instructions can be found [here](https://cloud.google.com/sdk/docs).

 ## Step 1: Create a GKE Cluster